newfold-labs/wp-module-data/readme.md

  composer require bluehost/endurance-wp-module-data
  ```

+ ## Updates
+ This module has a constant `NFD_DATA_MODULE_VERSION` which needs to be incremented in conjuction with new releases and updates via github tagging.

  ## Usage

  This module is forced active and cannot be disabled by users.
 There is no UI or other options.